BrucePerens/introspection/README.md

-# introspection
+# Introspection

 Introspection for the Crystal language, without macros.

-Currently there is an `Object#instance_methods` method.
+Currently this shard only provides an `Object#instance_methods` method.
 This works on instances, classes, and modules.
 It returns the data structure below.

 For a discussion of *internal* and *external* argument names, please see [this section of the Crystal documentation](https://crystal-lang.org/reference/syntax_and_semantics/default_values_named_arguments_splats_tuples_and_overloading.html#external-names).